janetlayne2/Temporal-SIR-GN/README.md

 Output will be a comma separated text file of length *n x (c^2+c)* for a graph with *n* vertices, where *c* is the number of clusters chosen.

 ## Datasets
 All datasets are undirected, but do not have a reverse edge.
 The preprocessing from loader.py generates an adjacency list with a reverse edge.
-Datasets are of the form:\s\s
+Datasets are of the form:<br>
     node1 node2 timestamp

-with labels:\s\s
+with labels:<br>
     src trg time